WAV File Extension

 1. Right click on your WAV file, then select "Open with" and click "Choose another application";

-Change the default app to open files on Mac
+Choose an app to open a file on Mac

-1. Right click or use Control + Left Click on the desired WAV file to access a dropdown menu of actions;
+1. Right click or use Control + left click on the desired WAV file to launch the file options menu;

 2. Select "Open in application" and click "Other";

-4. Select "All Programs" in this menu, and then search for RipEditBurn.
-Check the box next to "Always open in app" to make sure it’s the default option.
+4. In this menu, choose "All Programs" and navigate to RipEditBurn.
+Check the box next to "Always open in app" to make it the default program.

 How to edit a WAV file?